 The Gallup and Pew Research surveys did not ask respondents to distinguish between China's people and its Communist rulers.

-VOA will examine that issue and other aspects of U.S. attitudes toward China as this series progresses.
+VOA will examine other aspects of U.S. attitudes toward China as this series progresses.

 Michael Lipin was born in the United States, grew up in Hong Kong, was educated at Oxford and returned to Hong Kong to begin his reporting career.
 In the decade after Hong Kong’s handover from Britain to China, he covered economics for The Standard newspaper, was a writer and producer for CNN International, and a producer and host for ATV, Asia Television.
 He joined VOA in its Hong Kong bureau in 2005 and moved to VOA/Washington in 2007, where he is a reporter and program host.